Bisoprolol / hydrochlorothiazide Side Effects

 Applies to bisoprolol / hydrochlorothiazide: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking bisoprolol / hydrochlorothiazide:Less common
+You should check with your doctor immediately if any of these side effects occur when taking bisoprolol / hydrochlorothiazide:Less common

 - Bloating or swelling of the face, arms, hands, lower legs, or feet